X

 Research as much about prostate cancer as you can.
 Your knowledge will help you talk to doctors, understand different treatment options, and be supportive while you make decisions together.

-A good place to start is the Learn section of the ZERO website.
-There we have information about treatments, side effects, and many resources.
+A good place to start is the Stages and Treatments section of the ZERO website.
+There you'll find information about prostate cancer treatments, side effects, and resources.
 For every recommended treatment, it helps to know about possible side effects.
 It is also important to discuss the possibility of recurrence with your doctor.
 This knowledge may not soften the effects of prostate cancer, but it will help you face the future with courage and hope.

 Everyone’s cancer is different, so the best place to learn about your loved one’s specific prostate cancer is at your doctor’s office.
 Visit our Questions For Your Doctor section to view, print, or download resources to help you talk with the doctor.
 Consider a second or even a third opinion with both urologists and oncologists.